wtbui/MorseBot/README.md

 # MorseBot

-Morsebot is a messaging bot for Discord that allows users to control IoT Govee lights using commands on Discord messaging channels.
+Morsebot is a Discord bot that allows users to control IoT Govee lights using commands on Discord messaging channels.
 MorseBot provides a seamless way to manage both individual devices and groups for synchronized lighting experiences.

 ## Features